buchanan-edwards/azure-easy-auth-local/README.md

 ### Solution

 1. **IMPORTANT** *Remove all CORS origins that you may have added in the Azure portal.* If you have any entries here, this CORS headers created by this middleware will not be sent.
-2. Add this `asure-easy-auth-express-local` module to your Express app.
+2. Add this `asure-easy-auth-local` middleware module to your Express app.
 3. Deploy it to Azure.
 4. Change your fully-qualified endpoint calls in your JavaScript back to the simple relative URLs (`/.auth/me` and `/.auth/refresh`).
 5. Run this same app locally (`npm start`).